teknologi-umum/blog/content/the-basics-of-go.md

 // it is a formatter package after all. import "fmt"

-// Calculate will take 2 integer arguments and return
+// Calculate will take 2 integer arguments and returns
-// a addition of them on the first result
+// the sum of them on the first result
-// and a subtraction of them on the second result. func calculate(a int, b int) (int, int) {
+// and the difference of them on the second result. func calculate(a int, b int) (int, int) {
   return a + b, a - b
 }